microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

 ### Global CSS override in apps

+We also recommend users to use the [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion), since that gives cross platform support without addtional performance costs of specific selectors or javacsript runtime.
+Additionally, not _**not all animations need to be disabled**_, and limited animations like colour change are still acceptable for users that need reduced motion.

 Add a CSS rule with `!important` property which will override all the animations and transitions on the page.
 This can be done on the application side, and will impact all non-Fluent UI styles.
+This can be useful for browser screenshot tests that should not screenshot the state of an animation.

 ```css
 *,